AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 You should determine the Entropy Tolerance of a feature during the spec phase of a Cascade.
 This is a great opportunity to involve both your domain and security experts in the spec process.

-### Scope
+## Scope
 Avoiding scope creep is an issue of defining the problems to be solved in a development cycle, rather than specific features (features are just solutions to problems).
 You should avoid the flawed concept of MVPs and focus releases on <a href="/blog/on-the-why-down">MSPs (Minimum Solved Problems)</a>.

 An MSP set is a subset of user and business problems that need to be solved by the software in some way.
 This approach allows for cross-disciplinary and mental flexibility in what features really need to be built.

 You don't get attached to a feature idea in an MSP set, or blindly implement solutions users and stakeholders suggest.
 You get attached to solving the real underlying problems with the least amount of software possible.

 That said, scope is variable in Cascade Methodology.
-Scope is a function of Entropy Tolerance and the chosen "problems to be solved".
+Scope is a function of Entropy Tolerance and the chosen "problems to be solved" by the software.

-AI-assisted velocity changes depending on the bottleneck of needed human verification.
+Why a function of Entropy Tolerance?
+Because AI-assisted velocity changes depending on the bottleneck of needed human verification.
 A dense Gate necessarily slows down the waterfall.

 In our previous example, the scope of adding scroll animations to an existing site could be quite large.
 An LLM agent could update hundreds of pages.
 Since the Gate is porous, letting more "AI slop" through, the Cascade can handle a larger scope.

 For denser verification requirements, the scope is constrained by what humans can reasonably check.
 This may also vary depending on the complexity of the feature.
 Straightforward CRUD pages may be human-checked more quickly than complex business rules.

-## Cascade Methodology (Continued)
-With all this in mind, we can return to defining the last two phases of a Cascade:

-### #4: Verify
+What about "problems to be solved"?
+They influence the scope by *shrinking* it.
+You build only what you need (if anything) to solve the user and business needs.

+## Phase 4: Verify
 The feature implementation is verified according the Entropy Tolerance of the process it supports.

 This could range from QA-style checks of the running software to human-in-the-loop complete code reviews.

-### #5: Deploy
+In reality, the implementation and verification phases are often in a loop across multiple code merges.

+## Phase 5: Deploy
 Deploy via whatever methodology works for your team.
 I recommend Continuous Deployment, but only integrate code that passes the Verification Gate, whether porous or dense.
 CI/CD in a gated context.

 You aren't really doing anything you didn't do before if you are reviewing code before merging and engage in CI/CD.
 You are just more explicitly aware of AI-generated code as a danger to quality.